Shawn Maldonado

 Shawn Maldonado (born 1986) is an American right-handed professional ten-pin bowler from Houston, Texas, who joined the Professional Bowlers Association in 2013.
-He owns two national PBA Tour titles, and has also won 15 PBA Regional Tour titles.
+He owns two national PBA Tour titles, and has also won 17 PBA Regional Tour titles.

 Maldonado uses a two-handed shovel-style delivery.
 Unusual for this style, he originally put his thumb in the ball.
 However, he converted to a no-thumb delivery in October 2020.

 Maldonado is a national pro staff member for Hammer Bowling, after previously being sponsored by Storm.
 He is also sponsored by VISE Grips.

 Personal life

 Maldonado was born in 1986 in Houston, Texas.
 He started bowling at the age of two.
 His parents used to bowl on a league three or more nights a week, so he was introduced to bowling at a very young age.
 Similar to Jason Belmonte's starting story, the bowling balls were too heavy for him to lift with one hand on his own, so he learned to use two hands to bowl, and used a thirteen-step approach.

-Maldonado is married and has four kids, Dominic, Mia, Shawn Jr (SJ), and Ace.
+Maldonado is married and has four children, Dominic, Mia, Shawn Jr (SJ), and Ace.
 Outside of bowling, he enjoys watching his son play baseball, while Shawn himself likes exercising and playing Chess, Billiards, Dominoes, Backgammon, Basketball and Tennis.
 Being born in Houston, he is a big fan of all Houston sports teams.
 His favorite food is Italian.